-The construction of a new 15-storey clinical science building at Cincinnati Children’s Hospital Medical Center (CCHMC) began in June 2012.
-The new facility was constructed next to the existing research centre known as S Tower, which is located on the Burnet campus in Cincinnati, Ohio, US.
+The construction of a 15-storey clinical science building at Cincinnati Children’s Hospital Medical Centre (CCHMC) began in June 2012.
+The facility was built next to the existing research centre known as S Tower, located on the Burnet campus in Cincinnati, Ohio, US.

-The new building was opened in June 2015.
-It is used for conducting translational research.
+The building was opened in June 2015 and is used for conducting translational research.

-The new research centre is a 15-floor tower with a total floor space of 445,000ft².
-The tower is known as T Building and accommodates new laboratories, a research imaging facility, a research-focused outpatient clinic, offices and supporting infrastructure.
+The research centre is a 15-floor tower with a 445,000ft² total floor space.
+The tower, known as T Building, features laboratories, a research imaging facility, a research-focused outpatient clinic, offices and supporting infrastructure.
 It has 11 floors dedicated to research, including wet and dry laboratories, a data centre, dining facilities and meeting rooms.

 The building is designed to promote collaboration across disciplines and interactions among basic, translational and clinical investigators.
-Two floors are dedicated for the laboratory, which features a transparent design that not only draws natural light into the building, but also enables views throughout.
+Two floors are dedicated to the laboratory, which features a transparent design that draws natural light into the building and enables views throughout.

-A collaborative space, known as Beehive, connects the research centres located in the two towers.
-A rooftop respite garden was built on the top floor terrace and sunshades were built on the southern façade of the T building.
+A collaborative space, known as the Beehive, connects the research centres located in the two towers.
+A rooftop respite garden was built on the top floor terrace and sunshades were built on the T building’s southern façade.

 Construction was carried out using building information modelling, a three-dimensional digital model that eliminates waste and adds efficiency to the building.

-The design for the clinical sciences building was provided by GBBN architects in collaboration with Geier Brown Renfrow Architects and HDR, while the general construction contract was awarded to Messer Construction.
+The design for the clinical sciences building was provided by Cincinnati-based architecture firm GBBN Architects in collaboration with Geier Brown Renfrow Architects and HDR.
+The general construction contract was awarded to local construction company Messer Construction.

-Pioneer Glazing and Cladding was awarded with a contract to provide design and installation of curtain wall, windows, skylights, sunshades, and structural and point-supported glass walls for the facility.
+Pioneer Glazing and Cladding was awarded a contract to design and install the curtain walls, windows, skylights, sunshades, and structural and point-supported glass walls at the facility.

-The total estimated investment for the construction of the clinical sciences building is $205m.
-It was financed through a combination of operating cash, investments, future operating cash flows and private donations.
+The total estimated investment for the clinical sciences building’s construction is $205m.
+This was financed through a combination of operating cash, investments, future operating cash flows and private donations.